Get Buff, Not Burned: The Protections in Gym Waivers

-If someone is injured on a piece of equipment produced, designed, sold or marketed by a manufacturer and a defect is found, often people can sue all the way up that chain.
+If someone is injured on a piece of equipment produced, designed, sold or marketed by a manufacturer and a defect is found, often people can sue all the way up that chain, based on a premises liability claim or a defective product claim.
 The manufacturers, designers and sellers may be held strictly liable for placing that dangerous machine in use.

 “We also see health clubs being sued under a products liability theory,” says Elrod.
 “There are some pretty good cases in California that say health clubs don’t place machines into the stream of commerce, but that they are offering them ancillary to the main service they are providing.
 Courts have found that health clubs are not strictly liable in these instances.”